Media and Communication Studies

 Recent Work

 Making Stereo Fit: The History of a Disquieting Film Technology.
-Berkeley: University of California Press.
-2024. (forthcoming)
+University of California Press.
+2024.
+(UC Press)

 “Tape Recording Hollywood: The Inaudibility of New Film Sound Technology.”
 Music, Sound, and the Moving Image 16, no. 2 (2022): 101–127.
 (Project Muse)